About the FICO Credit Score

-The three agencies use slightly different formulas to build a credit score.
-The original FICO was developed by Fair Isaac and Company.
+All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+The original FICO model was developed by Fair Isaac and Company.

-- Your Credit History - How many years have you had credit?
+- Credit History - How many years have you had credit?

-- Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?
+- Your Credit Card Balances - How many accounts?
+How much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?

-These factors are weighted slightly differently depending on which formula the agency uses.
-Each formula produces a single number which may vary slightly by agency.
+Each of these factors is assigned a value and a weight.
+Each formula produces a single number which varies slightly by agency.
 Credit scores range from 300 to 800.
 Higher is always better.
-Most home buyers probably find their credit scores between 620 and 800.
+Typical home buyers will probably find their scores falling between 620 and 800.

 Improving your score

-How can you improve your credit score?
+What can you do to raise your FICO score?
+Unfortunately, not much.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-(Of course you must appeal incorrect items on your credit report.)
+(Of course you can and should appeal incorrect items on your credit report.)

-You can get a federally-mandated free credit report once per year from the three major agencies at AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.